 The personalized therapy program may consist of custom fabricated orthotics to promote healing and /or functional use of the hand, manual therapy techniques, modalities, exercises, instruction in adaptive equipment, time management, joint protection techniques.

-The therapy program may also consist of instruction in ergonomics which may include proper computer setup (i.e. proper posture and positioning of the individual with respect to the workstation, keying techniques, and use of various types of pointing devices).
+The therapy program may also consist of instruction in ergonomics which may include proper computer setup (such as proper posture and positioning of the individual with respect to the workstation, keying techniques, and use of various types of pointing devices).